fru-art/fru-scripts/HerbCleanerScript/README.md

 See below for release notes!

+**WARNING** Jagex likely auto-flags accounts that do lots of fast clicking.
+Your account could be manually reviewed for playtime or other factors.

 ## Start
 - Download and install the JAR from [here](https://github.com/fru-art/fru-scripts/blob/master/out/artifacts/HerbCleanerScript.jar).
 See [Community Script Guidelines](https://discord.com/channels/736938454478356570/1364978724105355324)
 - Go to a bank (GE bankers not supported currently)